Fall Is the Ideal Time to Visit These 8 Charming Small Towns in the U.S.

 Talkeetna, Alaska

-Talkeetna has limited lodging, but it’s easier to book in the off-season: The family-owned Denali Fireside Cabins & Suites is walking distance from the town, and each rustic log cabin has a private covered deck and gas fireplace.
-(On a clear day, you might even catch a glimpse of Denali from your porch.)
 Although some businesses here operate seasonally, you’ll always find a cold beer and a hot sandwich at the Denali Brewpub.
-(Order the Aleutian with blackened Alaskan cod and melted cheddar on a brioche bun; the regular menu item deserves an A+.)
+Order the Aleutian with blackened Alaskan cod and melted cheddar on a brioche bun; the regular menu item deserves an A+.
+If you’re there on a Sunday at noon, consider the brewery tour and tasting ($15).

-Stop by the Talkeetna Historical Society Museum, open on weekends only from mid-September, to learn about the town’s trapping, gold-mining, and homesteading past—and its original native inhabitants.
+Stop by the Talkeetna Historical Society Museum, open on weekends only from mid-September, to learn about the town’s trapping, gold-mining, and homesteading past—and its original Native inhabitants.
 Even the building—the Territory of Alaska schoolhouse, opened in 1936—has a story to tell.
 Nearby, the Dancing Leaf Gallery is a solid spot for picking up Alaskan-made art and souvenirs such as birch-and-antler keepsake boxes and local birch syrup.
 The focus is on artisans in the Upper Susitna Valley, although you’ll find handmade pieces from throughout Alaska.

 A red sunset at piers in Beaufort